clessn/locateip/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ipadress
+# locateip

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ipadress is to locate IP addresses using [ip-api.com](ip-api.com)
+The goal of locateip is to locate IP addresses using [ip-api.com](ip-api.com)

 ## Installation